MdSamsuzzohaShayon/youthspike-event-management/README.md

  - Till 15:00

- - Whatever division we are on that will be always on the top and that division will be selected for the rest of the event
+ - Whatever division we are on, that will be always on the top and that division will be selected for the rest of the event
- - Before submitting lineup, in the validate content, players will have their ranking and team will have pair score
  - When a team is updating in round 1 and another team is selecting players for the nets in round 2.
 When the first team has updated the score ther other team is been kicked out to round 1
  - Player sub, a player can be off for a round and can get back in the next round
- - When clicking on empty player card that net name should be shown on the player list on the left
  - Updaing round creating some issues (Log in as admin)